 For companies to thrive in the 21st century, they must be able to adapt to the demands of the digital age.
 Part of that evolutionary…

-Frontline employees are some of the most important people in your organization.
+Frontline workers are some of the most important people in your organization.
 These frontline workers perform the difficult tasks needed to keep operations running smoothly, all with a smile on their face.
 But all too often frontline workers get overlooked in the broader corporate communication strategy.
 Failure to properly integrate your frontline employees into the rest of the company can be a big mistake in the long run.

 Here are five reasons why you should listen to your frontline employees.

 It might seem obvious, but shouldn’t basic human decency be enough of a reason to listen?
 Your mobile workforce wants to have their voices heard.
-And employees who feel included in the broader organization are much more likely to be engaged and become advocates for your company, which is important because…
+And frontline staff who feel included in the broader organization are much more likely to be engaged and become advocates for your company, which is important because…

 Your frontline employees are the face of your company.
 They're your customers' first impression of what your company represents.
 Customers can easily spot when an employee is unhappy, and this can negatively impact your brand.
 Customers want to see people at work who love their jobs.
 People who love the company they work for, and people who are genuinely eager to help them.